 How can we treat gum disease?

 Severe cases of gum disease can be treated with periodontal therapy.
 The dentist would carry out deep cleaning processes below the gum line, prescribe patients with medicinal mouthwashes, and may also advise procedures that could easily remove tartar under the gums affected by the disease.
-Patients will also be advised to permanently quit the habit of smoking and chewing tobacco in order to ease the process of treatment.
+Patients will also be encouraged to permanently quit the habit of smoking and chewing tobacco to ease the process of treatment.